cmscaltech/gpuservers/README.md

 It might be practical to try live a singularity recipe instead of building it with test/fail.
 In this case, you need to create a sandbox and run it in writable mode and execute build commands that you can later copy back in the recipe

 <pre>
-singularity build --sandbox SANDBOXTOBECREATED/ existin.simg singularity shell --writable SANDBOXTOBECREATED/
+apptainer build --sandbox SANDBOXTOBECREATED/ existin.simg apptainer shell --writable SANDBOXTOBECREATED/
 </pre>

 an singularity image can be created back from the sandbox
 <pre>
-singularity build final.simg SANDBOXTOBECREATED/
+apptainer build final.simg SANDBOXTOBECREATED/
 </pre>

 ### Tensorflow